malthe/chameleon/docs/reference.rst

 method.

 When any such object is inserted into the template, the translate function is invoked first to see if it needs translation.
+The result is always coerced to a native string before it's inserted into the template.

 Translation function
 --------------------